 Globalization Partners provides employer of record services for customers that want to hire employees and run payroll without first establishing a branch office or subsidiary in India.
 Your candidate is hired via Globalization Partners’ India Professional Employer Organization (PEO) in accordance with local labor laws and can be onboarded in days instead of the months it typically takes.
 The individual is assigned to work on your team, working on your company’s behalf exactly as if he or she were your employee to fulfill your in-country requirements.

-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in India while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in India while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in India.

 Indian companies are hierarchical and decision making is top-down.
 Negotiations can be very slow, especially if a relationship has not already been established.
 While Indians appreciate data and statistics, they also use their intuition and faith, and they value patience.
 Indians tend to have an indirect communication style.
 They try not to say “no,” so you need to watch for euphemisms such as “perhaps” or “possibly.”
 When trying to establish a rapport, feel free to talk about the latest news or cricket, but avoid personal subjects.